nverchev/drytorch/docs/tutorials/getting_started.md

 ### Create an experiment

-Together with the configuration, you can assign a name and a directory to the experiment which will determine where the checkpoints, the metadata and the logs will be located.
+Together with the configuration, you can assign a name and a directory to the experiment, which will determine where the checkpoints, the metadata, and the logs will be located.

 ```{code-cell} ipython3
 import pathlib